Jim Marzilli: Conviction for verbally annoying and accosting four people

-On April 8, 2008, Marzilli was accused of sexually assaulting a woman in Arlington, Massachusetts.
+Marzilli was accused of verbally assaulting a woman in Lowell, Massachusetts.
 In late April, the case was referred to the District Attorney's Office for further investigation.
 On May 7, Marzilli wrote an email to his supporters, where he declared his innocence and thanked them for their support, but continued to refuse to discuss any details of the case.
 On May 14, 2008, Middlesex prosecutors dropped the case for lack of sufficient evidence.